Vitamin E: foods, functions, how much do you need & moreLast Updated : 11 January 2021

-In turn, excessive intakes of vitamin E can lower levels of vitamin K, by causing our bodies to break down and remove more of this vitamin.
+In turn, excessive intakes of vitamin E can lower the levels of vitamin K, by causing our bodies to break down and remove more of the latter.
 This is particularly harmful to people who already have low levels of vitamin K (for example, due to specific health conditions or the use of anticoagulants), as it can impair normal blood clotting and increase the risk of bleeding.

 Vitamin E is better absorbed when paired with foods that contain fats.
 Often, this vitamin is already abundant in naturally fatty foods, such as salmon, vegetable oils and nuts, which help its absorption in the gut.
-In other cases, it’s beneficial to combine combining vitamin-E rich foods, such as some whole grains, with healthy fats for the same effect.
+In other cases, it can be beneficial to combine vitamin-E rich foods (such as some whole grains), with healthy fats (such as olive oil), for the same effect.

 What happens if I have too little Vitamin E?

 In people with a genetic disorder that causes severe vitamin E deficiency, it can lead to neurological problems, such as poor coordination and muscle control.
-However, to this date, is still unknown what symptoms it can cause in healthy individuals who have diets low in vitamin E.
+However, to this date, it’s still unknown what symptoms diets low in vitamin E can cause in healthy individuals.

 What happens if I have too much Vitamin E?

-However, healthy adults, including during pregnancy and lactation, are advised not to have more than 300 mg of vitamin E per day, which is about 27 times more than the recommended intake.
+However, healthy adults, including during pregnancy and lactation, are advised not to have more than 300 mg of vitamin E per day, which is about 27 times more than the DRV for this vitamin.